Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Planning your programme

 All Bachelor of Aviation students undertake a full-time programme.
 In your first year you will take twelve 15-credit courses, making a total of 180 credits.
-The programme is delivered over a minimum of three years.

 All your courses in Year One and Year Two are compulsory.